adphi-lp/adphi-www/docpad/src/render/house.html.md

 <h2>2nd Lounge</h2>

 The 2nd lounge is our largest room, used for weekly House Meetings, parties, and other social events.
-When it's not full of brothers or guests, it's used as anything from a P90X studio to our IM foosball and ping pong teams' practice area.
+When it's not full of brothers or guests, it's used as anything from a P90X studio to our IM ping pong teams' practice area.

 <img src="/images/2ndlounge.jpg">